ArthurOliveiraFurieri/ArthurOliveiraFurieri/README.md

 ###

-<p align="left">📙  first period student of computing sciences at CESAR SCHOOL<br>📚 - interest in the area of ​​artificial intelligence</p>
+<p align="left">📙  second period student of computing sciences at CESAR SCHOOL<br>📚 - interest in the area of ​​artificial intelligence</p>

 ###